kmkr/splendid-nudibranch/content.md

 Title	Juvenile Blacktip Reef Shark
 Tags	malaysia 2015 shark
 Latin	Carcharhinus melanopterus
-Desc	Patrolling the shallows, half a dozen or so juvenile blacktips were practicing the skill of hunting in the shallow, safe, nursing grounds.
+Desc	Patrolling the shallows, half a dozen or so juvenile blacktips were using the safe nursing grounds just outside a small beach on Perhentians to practice the skill of hunting.

 PC230491.jpg